CasualYT31/tiktok-dl/README.md

 # tiktok-dl
 Command line utility to download TikTok videos and sort them by user.

+# Notice
+I am currently in the process of rewriting the code for this project to make it more suitable for an open source project that can be used by others besides myself.
+I will be working in a `dev` branch until I can get a stable first version up and running that supports all the features that I have implemented in my private project.

 # Installation Guide
 1. Download this repository.
 The easiest way to do this as a user is to click on the Code button above, and then click on Download ZIP (or follow [this link](https://github.com/CasualYT31/tiktok-dl/archive/refs/heads/main.zip)).
 Extract the ZIP.
 2. In order to use this program, you'll have to install Python 3.6+.
 Make sure to include the package manager `pip` in the installation.